ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 To me that's some interesting trade-off to think about!

-# On the no-side effect convention
+# How many assumptions do we make?

 Maybe this will come as a shocker, but Haskell IO is pure by convention.
 This convention is enforced to some extent by the type